lei-lei-shanda/poorman-faas/docs/oct-03.md

 2. for (C), the path value `{service-uuid}` is explicit in the server signature, make it incompatible with `net.Handler`
 3. client code for proxy is not needed.

-> Do we use form submission?
+> Should we use form submission over json body for file upload?

 Now leaning towards No. Rather `POST json-body` over `POST form-data`, because:
 1. can read code from other sources, i.e. github gist, s3 buckets etc. this makes sharing slightly easy.